Dr. Stace Constantinou

 Creative Experience

 My soundscapes are most often freely intuited musical works, with perhaps some kind of conceptual framework delineating the boundary of the sonic exploration.
-I started with The Lost Body Of Nothing, which then became a series (The Lost Body of Nothing II followed by The Lost Heart Of Nothing was composed during Lock-Down in 2021).
+I started with The Lost Body Of Nothing, which then became a series (The Lost Body of Nothing II followed by The Lost Heart Of Nothing, which was composed during lockdown in 2021).

 I have created various soundscapes over the years.
-Working with a visual artist afforded me a lot of creative freedom, whilst, injecting insightful ideas into my stream of thought.
+Working with a visual artist afforded me a lot of creative freedom, whilst injecting insightful ideas into my stream of thought.
 The collaboration felt like a natural extension of my own creative individuality, without conflict.
-This project also gives me an opportunity to explore this method of working and its themes with my students.
-To have the soundscape mixed by sound engineer and record producer Tony Platt is a real honor.
+This project also allows me to explore this method of working and its themes with my students.
+To have the soundscape mixed by sound engineer and record producer Tony Platt is a real honour.

 Biography and links